prisma-collective/docs/docs/Methodologies/prisma methodologies.md

 In addition to generating the above learning material, which is occurring at the participation level, there is a second order of production aims, client-facing, which exists at three levels:

-1. Features/ feature sets (e.g. apps)
+1. Features/ feature sets (e.g. functions/ apps)
-2. Organisations/ organisational forms that support the ongoing development and application of practice (e.g. DAOs, startups)
+2. Organisations/ organisational forms that support the ongoing development and application of practice (e.g. classes/ DAOs, startups)
-3. Ecosystem shifts and pathways (e.g. an integrative co-design roadmap with multiple stakeholders and aligned partners at the landscape/ ecosystem level)
+3. Ecosystem shifts and pathways (namespaces/ e.g. an integrative co-design roadmap with multiple stakeholders and aligned partners at the landscape/ ecosystem level)

 The core methodologies being worked on so far are: